 • What to Pack and Wear

-We would recommend comfortable clothes and comfortable walking shoes for this tour.
-Feel free to include a few smart-casual outfits for dinner if you wish, however there is no pressure to follow a dress code.
+We recommend comfortable clothes and comfortable walking shoes for this tour.
+Feel free to include a few smart-casual outfits for dinner if you wish, however there is usually no formal dress code.
+Your Tour Director will inform you pretour if there is a dress code for any part of your tour.

 Insect repellent and sun cream are also essential items.
+At some times of the year, the midges can make travel in Scotland quite unpleasant without such precautions.
 Don't forget your camera, with charger/spare batteries and memory cards.

 • Luggage Allowances

-International airlines are often strict about the size and weight of checked in baggage and carry-on luggage.
-Prior to your departure, please contact your airline or visit their website for specific luggage requirements, as size and weight limitations may vary according to the airline and destination.
+International airlines have strict policies about the size and weight of checked in baggage and carry-on luggage.
+Prior to your departure, please contact your airline or visit their website for specific luggage requirements, as size and weight limitations vary according to the airline and destination.

 Luggage handling is not included in our UK tours.
 It may be available at the hotel for a local charge.

-Laundry services are available in some hotels on the tour.
+Laundry services may be available in some hotels on the tour.
+Ask your Tour Director for further information.

 The main language of the United Kingdom is English.
-Nevertheless, there are a number of regional languages – Gaelic in Scotland, Welsh in Wales and Irish in Northern Ireland.
-Due to the country’s empire, a number of other languages from the Indian subcontinent and Africa are widely spoken.
+There are a number of regional languages – Scottish Gaelic in Scotland, Welsh in Wales and Irish Gaelic in Northern Ireland.
+In most urban centres, a huge variety of other languages from across the world are commonly spoken.

 In the United Kingdom, the standard voltage is 220-240V.
 You will require a UK plug adapter (three square pins), and/or converter depending on which electrical appliances you bring with you.
 Please note, this UK uses different plugs and voltage to the rest of continental Europe.